MultiAPI Spoof: A Multi-API Dataset and Local-Attention Network for Speech Anti-spoofing Detection

 \subsubsection{API Tracing on MultiAPI Spoof}

 Table~\ref{tab:api} presents the API tracing results on MultiAPI Spoof.
 The model is trained on the MultiAPI Spoof training set and tested on the dev and eval sets.
 We report results separately for seen and unseen API types.
 Overall performance is high across seen APIs, with both dev and eval achieving substantial precision, recall, and F1 scores.
-However, high precision but low recall for the unseen class shows that predictions are accurate, but many unseen-class instances are not correctly identified.
+However, high precision but low recall for the unseen class shows that predictions are accurate, but many unseen-class instances are not correctly identified and are falsely rejected as unseen cases.
 This indicates that current methods for this task, particularly in handling unseen APIs, still require further investigation.

 As shown in Figure~\ref{api}, t-SNE \cite{tsne} visualizations further reveal that embeddings of unseen APIs do not form separable clusters; instead, they are mixed with multiple seen categories.
 This suggests that the model primarily learns API-specific acoustic cues and struggles to generalize to unseen APIs whose acoustic or behavioral signatures differ significantly from the training distribution.
 These findings highlight the challenge of zero-shot API tracing and suggest that future models require stronger invariant representation learning.